agera-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service/README.md

 Potentially long-running operations such as onboarding and offboarding must be asynchronous and are handled using the state machine concept.
 The state machine is operated in such a way that domain objects are loaded from storage, processed and then put back into storage to make the registration service runtime stateless.

-In the first version the Registration Service will use in-memory storage.
+In the MVD version the Registration Service will use in-memory storage.

 ## Deployment